getBoolean/flutter_boolean_template/README.md

 ### Unions and Sealed Classes

-This project uses [Freezed](https://pub.dev/packages/freezed) to generate code for immutable classes with unions.
-See `dart_mappable`'s documentation on using
+This project uses [Freezed](https://pub.dev/packages/freezed) to generate code for immutable union and sealed classes.
+See [dart_mappable](https://pub.dev/packages/dart_mappable#freezed)'s documentation on using it with freezed.

 ### JSON Serialization and copyWith